moolen/harbor-sync/docs_src/content/docs/getting_started.md

 ## Important Notes

-Harbor Sync Controller is stateful.
+Harbor Sync Controller is **stateful**.
 Right now, it stores the credentials for the robot accounts on disk.
 This is necessary because there is no way to retrieve the token from the harbor API.
-But using a PVC to store the credentials not strictly necessary.
+But using a dedicated volume to store the credentials is not strictly necessary.
 If the reconciler does not find the credentials, it will simply re-create the account and distribute the credentials to the respective namespaces.

 So in a worst-case scenario (pod dies, credentials lost) the robot accounts will be recreated.